antoniostorni/chatroom/README.rst

 You can enable a user by checking the console messages, look at the confirmation URL and open it on a browser.

+You can use the app with the top bar navigation menu.